 The lovely veil adds to a slightly mysterious feel of our bride.
 The gown features a cut out in the bodice along with peek a boo lace around the shoulders.
 Our fav is the head jewellery that duplicates the geometric shapes seen in the décor!

 Historical Venues (like a glasshouse!!)

 Are you looking to recreate this look for your photos?
 Start looking around for older buildings and heritage homes or perhaps a conservatory/atrium in your area.
-Unique venues are often found in museums and theatres.
+Unique venues are often found in museums and theaters.
 Hatley Castle books photography sessions – see here for more info.
 Private homes may also be willing to book wedding photography sessions if you ask very nicely!

 Photos: Myrtle & Moss Photography | Decor: Trend Décor Events | Gown: Tres Chic Bridal Boutique (Lis Simon) | Hair&Makeup: Beauty and Style by Erin Bradley | Paper Goods: Studio 745 | Brows & Lashes: Ecstatic Lash and Brows | Florals: Harry’s Flowers